 Cape Hares, also known as Hyrax Hares, get their name from the shape of their ears – they look like miniature versions of African Eland!

-This species is found throughout the Middle East to Ethiopia and can be seen in sparse grasslands, deserts, rocky hillsides, and open woodlands.
+This species is found throughout the Middle East and Ethiopia and can be seen in sparse grasslands, deserts, rocky hillsides, and open woodlands.

-They are currently classified as Least Concern on the IUCN Red List.
-Here’s a look at some unique features and behaviors of Cape hares that make them distinct from others.
+Cape hares are currently classified as Least Concern on the IUCN Red List.
+Here’s a look at some of their unique features and behaviors.

 Cape hares are much smaller than other species of hares in size.
 Males weigh 2-3 kg, while females weigh 2-2.5 kg.

-The coat color varies seasonally with two distinct coats – a grayish-brown during the winter months or a sandy yellowish in the summer months.
+The coat color varies seasonally, with two distinct coats—grayish-brown in the winter and sandy yellowish in the summer.

 Cape Hares are exceptionally adaptive to different habitats and can be found in areas ranging from semiarid to moist grasslands.